-Congressman Heck is the only Member of Congress from the Pacific Northwest that serves on the House Financial Services Committee.
-He is a member of the Financial Institutions and Consumer Credit subcommittee, Oversight and Investigations subcommittee and Monetary Policy and Trade subcommittee
+While in Congress, his top priorities were creating jobs, growing our economy, advocating for military families and veterans, and protecting the health and natural beauty of the Puget Sound’s environment.
+Congressman Heck was the only Member of Congress from the Pacific Northwest that served on the House Financial Services Committee.
+He was a member of the Financial Institutions and Consumer Credit subcommittee, Oversight and Investigations subcommittee and Monetary Policy and Trade subcommittee

-In the decade prior to his election to Congress, Congressman Heck successfully grew several small businesses in Washington State.
+In the decade prior to his election to Congress, Heck successfully grew several small businesses in Washington State.
 One of those small businesses, which specializes in workplace education, was started in Olympia with only two employees.
 Today it employs more than 300 people throughout the United States and has continued to grow in recent years.
-Congressman Heck was also an original investor in Real Networks, the digital entertainment company that pioneered streaming media on the Internet.
+Lieutenant Governor Heck was also an original investor in Real Networks, the digital entertainment company that pioneered streaming media on the Internet.

-Congressman Heck served his community in the State House of Representatives for nearly a decade.
+Heck served his community in the State House of Representatives for nearly a decade.
 He was chosen by his colleagues to serve as Majority Leader before retiring in 1986.
-While in the State House, Congressman Heck was one of the prime authors of the state’s historic Basic Education Act.
+While in the State House, he was one of the prime authors of the state’s historic Basic Education Act.
 After his time in the Legislature, he served as Chief of Staff to Governor Booth Gardner during his second term.

 Lieutenant Governor Heck is a native Washingtonian and graduated from The Evergreen State College in 1973.
 He has been married since 1976 to Paula Fruci Heck, an educator who began her career as a teacher and retired as principal at Jefferson Middle School in Olympia.
 He and Paula have lived in Olympia for over 30 years and together they have two sons, Bob and Trey.